 3 Represents the amount of financial leverage the Fund currently employs as a percentage of total Fund assets.

 4 Expense ratios are annualized and reflect the Fund’s operating expense, including interest expense, or in the case of a fund with a fee waiver, net operating expense, as of the most recent annual or semi-annual report.
-The expense ratio, based on common assets, excluding interest expense was 1.49%.
+The expense ratio, based on common assets, excluding interest expense was 1.47% (excluding borrowings breakage fees).

 The Fund’s investment objective is to provide total return, through a combination of capital appreciation and current income.
 Under normal market conditions, the Fund will invest at least 80% of its managed assets in a diversified portfolio of convertible securities and non-convertible income securities.
 Under normal market conditions, the Fund will invest at least 30% of its managed assets in convertible securities and up to 70% of its managed assets in lower-grade, non-convertible income securities, although the portion of the Fund's assets invested in convertible securities and non-convertible income securities will vary from time to time consistent with the Fund's investment objective, changes in equity prices and changes in interest rates and other economic and market factors.
 The Fund may invest without limitation in securities of foreign issuers and the Fund’s investment in foreign securities may vary over time in the discretion of the Fund’s investment advisor.

-For periodic shareholder reports and recent fund-specific filings, please visit the U.S. Securities and Exchange Commission (“SEC”) website via the following: http://www.sec.gov/cgi-bin/browse-edgar?action=getcompany&CIK=0001219120
+For periodic shareholder reports and recent fund-specific filings, please visit the U.S. Securities and Exchange Commission (“SEC”) website via the following: AVK SEC Filings

-Advent has been managing convertible securities since inception in 1995 (and the experience of the portfolio managers goes back well beyond that at their previous employers).
-Advent has managed high-yield securities opportunistically in their convertible strategies and manages a dedicated high-yield convertible strategy.
+Advent has been managing convertible securities since inception in 1995 and the experience of the portfolio managers goes back well beyond that at their previous employers.
+The firm began investing in high yield in its closed-end fund effort in 2003 and has managed a dedicated high yield strategy since 2011.